rdsubhas/ruby-deploy-kickstart/README.md

 ## Production using Docker

+**NOTE:** Supports any OS that can run Docker, not limited to Debian/Ubuntu.

 * Stop everything else: `vagrant halt`
 * Start the Docker VM: `vagrant up docker`
 * Go to `localhost:3000`, it will echo you the same message with production configuration, except things are running using Docker now

+## In case of errors

+* Destroy the VMs: `vagrant destroy`
+* Start whatever you want up again

 ## Using it in your project: